Polish–Lithuanian Commonwealth: Religion

-As a result, in the eastern territories a Polish (or Polonized) aristocracy dominated a peasantry whose great majority was neither Polish nor Catholic.
+As a result, in the eastern territories a Polish (or Polonised) aristocracy dominated a peasantry whose great majority was neither Polish nor Catholic.
 Moreover, the decades of peace brought huge colonization efforts to the eastern territories (nowadays roughly western and central Ukraine), heightening the tensions among nobles, Jews, Cossacks (traditionally Orthodox), Polish and Ruthenian peasants.
 When the latter, deprived of their native protectors among the Ruthenian nobility, turned for protection to cossacks that facilitated violence which in the end broke the Commonwealth.
 The tensions were aggravated by conflicts between Eastern Orthodoxy and the Greek Catholic Church following the Union of Brest, overall discrimination of Orthodox religions by dominant Catholicism, and several Cossack uprisings.
 In the west and north, many cities had sizable German minorities, often belonging to Lutheran or Reformed churches.
 The Commonwealth had also one of the largest Jewish diasporas in the world – by the mid-16th century 80% of the world's Jews lived in Poland (Pic.
 16).

 Until the Reformation, the szlachta were mostly Catholics (Pic.
 13).
 However, many noble families quickly adopted the Reformed religion.
 After the Counter-Reformation, when the Catholic Church regained power in Poland, the szlachta became almost exclusively Catholic.

 The Crown had about double the population of Lithuania and five times the income of the latter's treasury.
 As with other countries, the borders, area and population of the Commonwealth varied over time.
 After the Peace of Jam Zapolski (1582), the Commonwealth had approximately 815,000 km2 area and a population of 7.5 million.
 After the Truce of Deulino (1618), the Commonwealth had an area of some 990,000 km2 and a population of 11–12 million (including some 4 million Poles and close to a million Lithuanians).